vttale/serve-stale/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on December 3, 2017.
+   This Internet-Draft will expire on May 3, 2018.

 Copyright Notice